wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

 Defined reports will be generated periodically.
-Also certain tools for further analysing the collected data will be accessable, to make (for exmaple) additional dashbords possible.
+Also certain tools for further analysing the collected data will be accessible, to make (for example) additional dashboards possible.

 ## Quality Goals